google-research/raksha/rust/tools/authorization-logic/README.md

 where the filename does not include a file extension.
 During compilation, this will generate:
- - 1. filename.obj -- a serailization of the list of statements
+ - 1. filename.obj -- a serialization of the list of statements
 (currently serialization is just done in binary), and
  - 2. filename.sig -- an ECDSA signature of
 the list of statements using the private key bound to `<principal_name>`.